-Three models tackle the relation of arms control and historical time.
+Three models tackle the relationship of arms control and historical time.
 The first model is the enlightenment intuition of steady progress.
 The second model is a series of waves, each of which leaves the world in a more cooperative state than the previous one.
-The final model is the circle: arms control ebbs and floods alternately, but achievements are fully lost in each ebb period.
+The final model is the circle: arms control ebbs and flows alternatively, but achievements are fully lost in each ebb period.

 We can distinguish four arms control discourses.
 First, arms control as the maiden of deterrence.
 Second, arms control subordinated to defense needs.
 Third, arms control under the imperative of disarmament.
 Fourth, arms control as the instrument of human security, the survival and well-being of human individuals, notably civilians.

 As with all politics, arms control involves justice issues: the distribution of values (security/power), access to participation in decision making, and the granting of recognition as legitimate actor.
 Arms control negotiations are ripe with justice claims, and failure through incompatible justice demands happens frequently.
 Also, emotions play a key role: frustration and ensuing resentment, anger, and existential fear can prevent success.
 Finally, compassion, empathy, and trust are ingredients in successful arms control processes.